-PRIFTIN (rifapentine) should not be used as a once weekly Continuation Phase regimen in combination with isoniazid in HIV seropositive patients with pulmonary tuberculosis because of a higher rate of failure and/or relapse documented with the presence of rifampin-resistant organisms [see Clinical Studies].
+Do not use PRIFTIN as a once-weekly continuation phase regimen in HIV-infected patients with active pulmonary tuberculosis because of a higher rate of failure and/or relapse with rifampinresistant organisms [see Clinical Studies].

 Rifapentine is an inducer of CYP450 enzymes.
-Concomitant use of PRIFTIN (rifapentine) with other drugs metabolized by these enzymes, such as protease inhibitors and reverse transcriptase inhibitors, may cause a significant decrease in plasma concentrations and loss of therapeutic effect of the
+Concomitant use of rifapentine with other drugs metabolized by these enzymes, such as protease inhibitors, certain reverse transcriptase inhibitors, and hormonal contraception may cause a significant decrease in plasma concentrations and loss of therapeutic effect [see DRUG INTERACTIONS and CLINICAL PHARMACOLOGY].

-PRIFTIN (rifapentine) may produce a predominately red-orange discoloration of body tissues and/or fluids (eg, skin, teeth, tongue, urine, feces, saliva, sputum, tears, sweat, and cerebrospinal fluid).
+PRIFTIN may produce a red-orange discoloration of body tissues and/or fluids (e.g., skin, teeth, tongue, urine, feces, saliva, sputum, tears, sweat, and cerebrospinal fluid).
 Contact lenses or dentures may become permanently stained.

 Clostridium difficile-Associated Diarrhea